-ITP can also cause the gums or nose to bleed without reason and lead to the presence of blood in the urine or stools.
-In these cases of ITP, platelet counts are typically below 20,000/µl.
+People with immune thrombocytopenia or ITP may also experience bleeding gums, nose, and blood in the urine or stools.
+In these cases, platelet counts are typically below 20,000/µl.

 Platelets are a crucial component of the blood.
 They are

-The bone marrow produces platelets, and they are present in a person’s blood and spleen.
+The bone marrow produces platelets, and they are present in the blood and spleen.

 How do platelets stop bleeding?